Project Management and Lean Six Sigma: What’s the Difference?

 Looking to advance your business career by learning about project management or Lean Six Sigma, but not sure which approach is right for you?

-UW Professional & Continuing Education offers certificate programs in both in-demand disciplines, so you can gain the skills you want to achieve your professional goals.
+UW Professional & Continuing Education offers certificate programs in both in-demand disciplines, so you can gain exactly the skills you want.
 Here’s a quick primer on the major distinctions — and how you can get started.

 The Breakdown: Differences and Similarities